 The first Hours of Service laws impacting truck and bus drivers hit the books back in 1937 and those original laws are still reflected in today’s HOS laws.
 In 2000, the US Department of Transportation created the Federal Motor Carrier Safety Administration (FMCSA) pursuant to the Motor Carrier Safety Improvement Act of 1999 (49 U.S.C.
 113).
 Formerly a part of the Federal Highway Administration, the Federal Motor Carrier Safety Administration’s primary mission is to prevent commercial motor vehicle-related fatalities and injuries.

-The FMCSA published the Electronic Logging Device mandate in the December 16, 2015 Federal Register.
-Prior to that, Automatic On-Board Recording Devices (AOBRDs) had been in use starting in the mid-1980’s.
+The FMCSA published the Final Rule on ELDs in the Dec.
+16, 2015, Federal Register.
+Before that, automatic on-board recording devices (AOBRDs) had been in use starting in the mid-1980’s.
 Those devices were required to connect to the engine to record engine hours, speed, mileage and time.
-ELDs, however, must automatically capture driving times, and meet more rigorous technology standards defined by the FMCSA.
+ELDs, however, must meet more rigorous technical specifications defined by the FMCSA.

 How do ELDs work?